ajmerikhatun/ajmerikhatun/README.md

-# 🌸 Hello, problem-solver!
+🌸 Hello, problem-solver!

-Welcome to my little GitHub universe 🚀
+Welcome to my GitHub universe 🚀

-Here, spreadsheets turn into stories, dashboards drive smarter decisions, and SQL queries reveal insights hidden in plain sight.

-I’m **Ajmeri**, an aspiring **Business & Data Analyst** who loves digging through datasets, connecting the dots, and building visuals that make people say, *“Ohhh… now I get it!”*

-This isn’t just a collection of repositories.
-It’s a space where I’m growing my skills, solving real-world business problems, and sharing my journey—one dataset at a time.
+I’m Ajmeri, an aspiring Product Manager who loves turning data into product decisions.
+Here, I explore user behavior, analyze metrics, and build dashboards that help teams understand what works, what doesn’t, and why.

+This isn’t just code and spreadsheets—it’s a space where I solve real-world product problems, test hypotheses, and extract actionable insights to drive better user experiences and business outcomes.

+Every project here is a step in my journey to combine analytics, strategy, and product thinking into impactful solutions.

 ---